emmt/YPlot.jl/README.md

 # YPlot.jl

 A very simple plotting package for Julia.
-For now, the backend is [PyPlot](https://github.com/stevengj/PyPlot.jl), the syntax is somewhat reminiscent of Yorick.
+For now, the back-end is [PythonPlot](https://github.com/JuliaPy/PythonPlot.jl), the syntax is somewhat reminiscent of Yorick.

 The initial objective was to cope with the displaying 2D Julia arrays with axes